 This multi-sensory haunt from Bone Yard Effects unfurls via a short film (which you can watch online) followed by an on-site virtual reality experience.
 It culminates in real life inside the Black House, a sprawling Victorian home.
 Oh, and scaredy cats beware: You must enter all alone.

 Zombie Joe’s Underground Theatre Group hosts a chilling series of vignettes.
-Armed with a shoddy flashlight to illuminate the their path, guests navigate a labyrinth of terror before enduring a series of shocking scenes that will unsettle even the most stoic of horror fans.
+Armed with a shoddy flashlight to illuminate their path, guests navigate a labyrinth of terror before enduring a series of shocking scenes (over the course of roughly 35 minutes) that will unsettle even the most stoic of horror fans.

 Where to find cannabis cocktails around L.A.